AimeeKnight/Blogament/README.md

 Next, you need to create a configuration initializer `config\initializers\blogament.rb` to describes Blogament's configuration options.
-In order for your app's users to 'have many' blogs and comments, you'll need to set your user object (as a string) as Blogaments author class:
+In order for your app's users to 'have many' blogs and comments, you'll need to set your user object (as a string) as Blogament's author class:

 ```ruby
 Rails.application.config.before_initialize do
   Blogament.author_class = "User"
 end
 ```

+Note for those curious.
+Blogament will then take the string "User", call constantize on it, and then we have your user object. :punch:

 Finally, Blogament needs to know who can create posts and who can't.
 In order for Blogament to place nice with your current authentication implementation, you'll need to impelment the following on you user model: